With the economy on everyone’s mind, I hope you’re not interpreting all the “bad” news as a reason to stop home staging marketing for your business.

-If you stop marketing your business now, those people who need your services won’t be able to find you.
+If you stop marketing your business when times are tough, the people who need your services won’t be able to find you.

 So what kind of marketing methods do you use in relationship marketing?

-If you want to get started on your own blog or newsletter, or if you’ve already taken the first steps but are having a hard time generating new content, there are two Staging Diva products to help you.
+If you want to get started on your own blog or newsletter, or if you’ve already taken the first steps but you’re having a hard time writing new content, there are two Staging Diva products to help you.

-Staging Diva Chronicles: Volume One and Two are collections of articles I’ve written that you can use for your own learning, to promote the home staging industry and/or for your own self-promotion.
-You can publish them in your newsletter, post them on your website or use them as blog posts.
+Staging Diva Chronicles: Volume One and Two are collections of articles I’ve written that you can use for:

 All you need to do is copy and paste and ensure that the formatting is left in tact to make sure the proper copyright information is displayed, and you’re done!